-- Learning foundational knowledge: What is known about effective teaching practices?
+- Reviewing the literature and best practices: What is known about effective teaching practices?

 - Creating objectives for student learning: What do we want students to be able to do after instruction?

 - Defining measures of success: What evidence will we need to determine whether students have achieved the learning objectives?
 How can student learning data be designed and analyzed to answer our teaching-as-research question?

-- Developing and implementing teaching practices: What activities in and out of the classroom support students in achieving the learning objectives?
+- Developing and implementing engaging, equitable teaching practices: What activities in and out of the classroom support students in achieving the learning objectives?